libellux/Libellux-Up-and-Running/docs/radius/README.md

 secret = SECRET
 ```

 In this example we will create the client for Greenbone Vulnerability Manager (GVM).
-Open the clients configuration file and add the GVM server IP address along with the created secret.
+Open the clients configuration file and add the GVM server IP address along with a secret.

 ::: tip INFO
 To enable FreeRADIUS for GVM read more here.
 :::

+Once we've checked so the clients configuration is included in the radius configuration lets add our first client.

 ```
 root@ubuntu:~$ nano clients.conf